MrEdgeNL/Mobaco/README.md

 ## LDraw (DAT)
 All STL files are also converted into the [LDraw](https://ldraw.org/) DAT type files.
-Original, these files are used for creating virtual Lego models, using a editor.
+Original, these files are used for creating virtual Lego like models, using an editor.
-These DAT files are converted into a library for the free [LeoCAD editor](https://www.leocad.org/).
+The free [LeoCAD editor](https://www.leocad.org/) is able to import the complete library.
 (LeoCAD is created by [leozide](https://github.com/leozide/leocad).)

+Some more information is added:
+* HowToUse_LeoCAD_v0.x.pdf
+* The complete Mobaco city, as advertized: Mobaco_City_v2.ldr

 ## STLtoDAT converter
 Also uploaded a Phyton script, for converting binary STL files into DAT files, including META data extracted from the filename.